Of the Spheres

 Collecting panoramas from around the world that record places people identify as “home” > http://ofthespheres.com/share-your-sphere/

 This phase explored panoramic spheres as a way of recording life on the planet “in the round”.
-Drawing on the growing field of Acoustic Ecology, we investigated the 360º Photo Spheres and immersive sound recording to explore Media Ecology that looked to the relationship between living beings and their whole environment.
+Drawing on the growing field of Acoustic Ecology, we investigated the 360º Photo Spheres and immersive sound recording to explore a media ecology of different recordings of place, looking to the relationship between living beings and their whole environment.

-“Using techniques of re-mixing the the micro and the macro - life on earth and the sounds and visions NASA is collecting of the cosmos - I’m interested in making alternative perspectives of this earth more visible, audible and knowable.”
+“Using techniques of re-mixing the micro and the macro - life on earth and the sounds and visions NASA is collecting of the cosmos - we are interested in making visible and audible more of the pluralities of worlds that live on Earth.”

 Installation for the touring exhibition Technology Not Neutral in London and Brighton 2016.